dominicbarnes/node-siren-writer/README.md

 ## Object Methods

-All object types will have a `toJSON()` method that turns the objet into a valid `application/vnd.siren+json` object.
+All object types will have a `toJSON()` method that turns the object into a valid `application/vnd.siren+json` object that can be JSON-serialized directly.

-The vast majority of the methods available on all object types can be put into 1 of 3 categories:
+The vast majority of the other methods available can be put into 1 of 3 categories:

  1. Property Modifiers
  2. Simple List Builders
  3. Complex List Builders

 Property Modifiers are a single value, such as an `href`.
-Calling the method multiple times on the same object simply overwrite the previous value.
+Calling the method multiple times on the same object simply overwrites the previous value.

 Simple List Builders create an `Array` of simple values, such as a `class` or `rel`.
 The first call creates the array, subsequent calls append to that same array.
-For these methods, if an `Array` is passed as the first argument, then than `Array` is used and other arguments end up being ignored. (rather than flattened)
+For these methods, if an `Array` is passed as the first argument, that `Array` is used and other arguments end up being ignored.

 ````javascript
 siren.entity()